-Do you know the average MCAT score, what's a good score, and ways to get a top score?
+Do you know the average MCAT score or what's a good score, and ways to get a top score?

 The average MCAT score for everyone who applies to medical school is 28.
 Unfortunately this will not be good enough to get you into medical school because this number includes those who were accepted and those who were rejected.

 You will need a better MCAT score than the average to get admitted.
 Good MCAT scores for admission are a 31 or better.
 For instance, on the first day of classes for a Masters level medical school preparatory program the director gave all the students straightforward advice:

 If you apply to medical school with a MCAT score over 30 and a 3.5 GPA or better there is no reason why you shouldn't get into at least one medical school.

 This statement doesn't ring true today.

-If you study medical school admissions statistics for the most recent first year medical school class the average MCAT score of accepted applicants was 32.
-So you need to strive for comparable numbers or better.
+Taking a look at the more recent medical school admissions statistics you'll realize the numbers have increased where the first year medical school class has an average MCAT score of 32.
+To be competitive you'll need comparable numbers or better.